Best Practices and Issues that Arise in DCF Models

 In simple terms, the main causes of the growth of a company’s cash flows include:

-- an increase in the volume of goods or services produced and sold, through increasing its capacity by investment in assets or investment in labour (e.g., a cake manufacturer could increase its production by hiring more labour or buying additional equipment);
+- an increase in the volume of goods or services produced and sold, through increasing its capacity by investment in assets or in labour (e.g., a cake manufacturer could increase its production by hiring more workers or by buying additional equipment);

 - an increase in the volume of goods or services produced and sold, through increasing productivity (the cake manufacturer could increase its production by increasing the productivity of its existing machinery or workforce);

 - an increase in the price charged for the good or service sold (the cake manufacturer could charge its customers more for each cake); or

 - an increase in efficiency such that the same level of production and sales can be achieved for a decreased cost (the cake manufacturer could reduce wastage of flour and butter to cut the costs of raw materials).

 When assessing the level of growth assumed within a DCF model, it is important to understand the causes of the growth and determine whether these are reasonable.
 For example, although a company can cut its costs (either as a one-off or over the course of a few years) to grow its cash flows, a company cannot continually cut costs year on year forever, otherwise eventually costs would reduce to zero.